-- Class teachers are responsible for planning lessons that are accessible to and differentiated for every child. - Children are entitled to participate in all areas of the curriculum and it is the class teacher's role to differentiate resources and activities to ensure the child can access the learning.
-This can mean teachers plan: - o Visual, auditory or kinaesthetic activities - Small group or 1-1 learning with an LSA - Pre-teaching content or vocabulary - o To set alternative activities for home learning - To provide specially targeted texts and resources appropriate for children's reading ages - o To provide additional apparatus or materials
+- Class teachers are responsible for providing quality first inclusive teaching for all children in their class. - Children are entitled to participate in all areas of the curriculum and it is the class teacher's role to differentiate resources and activities, where appropriate, to ensure the child can access the learning.
+This can mean teachers plan: - o Visual, auditory or kinaesthetic activities - Small group or 1-1 learning with themselves or an LSA - Pre-teaching content or vocabulary - o To set alternative activities for home learning

-To adapt and adjust resources and materials to make them accessible for children with specific learning difficulties
+- To provide specially targeted texts and resources appropriate for children's reading ages - o To provide additional apparatus or materials - To adapt and adjust resources and materials to make them accessible for children with specific learning difficulties